 Higher Education & Student Affairs at The University of Connecticut

-The focus of our program is to develop reflective practitioners in student affairs.
+The focus of our master's program is to develop reflective practitioners in student affairs.
 The courses and experiences are diverse and reflect the best of contemporary student affairs practice.
 In addition, our program meets all of the requirements and expectations set forth by the Council for the Advancement and Standards in Higher Education (CAS Standards).
 Learn more about the CAS Standards.

 We are currently completing the final revisions to our HESA program that will consist of a 36-credit hour curriculum beginning with students entering in Fall 2021.
 The HESA program leads to a Master of Arts (M.A.) degree.
 Each year, HESA admits a cohort of approximately 18-20 students into the program.
 These students complete the core academic classes together over their two years of study.
 In addition, students have a variety of elective graduate courses that are offered through the Department of Educational Leadership or through another department.

 All full-time students are placed in graduate assistantships to provide the professional and practical experience that allows students to apply theory to practice.
 We also welcome students who currently work full-time in a higher education and student affairs or aligned role and who wish to further their education with a master's degree.
 UConn's graduate assistant compensation package is among the most competitive in the nation, featuring a full tuition waiver, highly subsidized medical and dental benefits, as well as an exceptional stipend.
 More information on UConn's graduate assistantship packages can be found at our Graduate Assistant page and the Graduate School website.

 Diversity, Equity & Inclusion Statement